Jeramey Jannene

 2803-05 N. 48th St. Photo from the City of Milwaukee.

-The city acquired a severely-damaged home through property tax foreclosure that it wants to sell, a buyer has emerged that wants to improve and live in the property and the local alderman loves the deal.
+The city acquired a severely damaged home through property tax foreclosure that it wants to sell.
+A buyer has emerged who wants to improve and live in the property, and the local alderman loves the deal.
 Should be easy to sell the property, right?

 But instead of closing the sale, Holt and the Department of City Development (DCD) spent months reevaluating the sale price based upon multiple bids to repair the inhabitable house and its estimated market value.